giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 {{< /tab >}}
 {{< /tabs >}}

 If no name is specified for a workload cluster, a random one like `rfjh2` will be generated.
-We recommend you choose a naming scheme suiting your organization, and then stick to it (e.g. `dev-eu-1`, `prod-a`, `prod-ecommerce-b`).
+We recommend you choose a naming scheme suiting your organization, and then stick to it.
 Add the `--name` parameter to specify the cluster name.

 This will create a `cluster.yaml` file containing all the Custom Resources (CRs) necessary to create the cluster.